 JYM course catalog

-JYM language courses and area studies courses are taught at the JYM Institute.
 All students are required to enroll in Advanced German Language (JYG 3100/3200).
-All or part of the Advanced German Language requirement may be waived if the administrative director in residence deems a student's level of German language proficiency is sufficiently high.
+These courses consist of a language course offered by the International Universitätsclub München and a one-hour weekly conversation hour at the JYM institute.
+This combination allows us to ensure that students are in courses that are right for their language level while also creating community and checking in on the group on a weekly basis.
+All or part of the Advanced German Language requirement may be waived if the administrative director in residence deems a student's level of German language proficiency is sufficiently high (generally at the C-2 level).

-Not all courses listed below may be offered in any one year of the program.
+Not all courses listed below may be offered in any one year of the program, and topics courses are subject to change.
 Changes to the schedule of JYM courses we plan to offer may be made depending on the final composition of the JYM student group.
 JYM reserves the right to require a minimum number of students to be enrolled in a JYM course before it will be offered.

 Courses